Directors, Assemble!

 Eric Hamilton

-For nearly a decade, Eric collaborated with Robert on award-winning dioramas that stretched the imagination, including After the Lightning, Destroy All Modellers, and Mad Monster Party.
-They pushed each other’s creativity, blending their shared love of horror, kaiju and superhero comics to forge a lasting artistic partnership — one that now lives at the heart of Kaiju Kastle’s mission to honor Robert’s legacy.
+For nearly a decade, Eric collaborated with Robert on award-winning dioramas, including After the Lightning, Destroy All Modellers and Mad Monster Party.
+Their shared love of horror, kaiju, and superhero comics fueled an artistic partnership that sits at the heart of the foundation’s mission.

-Eric’s career spans a wide range of media and educational projects, from an interactive CD-ROM tour of the White House in the 1990s to Webby and CoDIE-award-winning online learning tools for the American Museum of Natural History.
-He currently serves as Director of Operations for Dwarven Forge, creators of premier hand-sculpted, hand-painted RPG terrain.
-He is also a published children’s book illustrator, gallery artist, and seasoned art educator.
+Eric’s career spans media, education and interactive design.
+He currently serves as Director of Operations at Dwarven Forge and is also a published children’s book illustrator, gallery artist, and art educator.

-Eric will continue to channel Robert’s bold and imaginative spirit into Kaiju Kastle, helping anchor the organization with heart, history and vision.
+Eric continues to channel Robert’s bold, imaginative spirit into Kaiju Kastle, anchoring the organization with heart, history and vision.

 Chris Oglio